Second Dutch Expedition to the East Indies: Composition of the fleet

+The expedition was financed by the Old Company, whose principal investors included Isaac le Maire.
+The commercial success of the voyage yielded profits of around 400%, stimulated a wave of new investment in the East Indies trade.

 Voyage

 The fleet made excellent time at first, rounding the Cape of Good Hope in only three months.
 However, soon after reaching the Cape the fleet was hit by heavy storms, and was split into two parts.
 Van Neck with three ships quickly recovered and landed on the East coast of Madagascar in order to replenish supplies, while the other ships under Warwyck could not land on Madagascar due to the storm.